Apress/pro-ef-core-2-for-asp.net-core-mvc/errata.md

 Without this change, attempting to edit a category will produce an error.

 (Thanks to Phil Marshall for reporting this problem)

+---
+On ***page 425***:

+The description of the changes that follows Table 17-8 refers to am `OutOfStock` column that is not part of the example.
+The text should refer to the `FittingId` column, whose key relationship with the `Fittings` table prevents the application from being able to store objects.

+(Thanks to John Mendler for reporting this problem)